Osei Kwame Panyin: Early life

 Osei Kwame Panyin was born at some point between 1762 and 1765, to a woman named Akyaama, and Safo Kantanka, the King of Mampong.
 During that time, the region was a founding part of the Ashanti Empire, and was known as the Islamic gateway to the empire due to its location in the north.

 Rulership

 Rise to power

-Prior to his death, the Ashanti King Osei Kwadwo Okoawia had declared Panyin to be his successor.
+Prior to his death, the Ashanti King Osei Kwadwo had declared Panyin to be his successor.
 However, upon Okoawia's death in 1777, when Panyin was around 17 years old, Okoawia's family members and councillors decided to ignore the former ruler's wishes resulting in an uprising by Atakora Kwame.
 He led an army to the Ashanti capital, Kumasi, and the northern provinces rose up in support of Panyin.
 Shortly after Panyin was made Asantehene (King), Kwame was overthrown from his position as councillor, leaving Panyin to deal with the political involvement of the former Queen Mother Konadu Yaadom.